cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Similar to DAFs (see {{sec-daf-validity-scopes}}), VDAFs MAY impose restrictions for input shares and aggregation parameters.
-Protocols using a VDAF MUST ensure that for each input share and aggregation parameter `agg_param`, The preparation phase (including `Vdaf.prep_init`, `Vdaf.prep_next`, and `Vdaf.prep_shares_to_prep`; see {{sec-vdaf-prepare}}) is only called if `Vdaf.is_valid(agg_param, previous_agg_params)` returns True, where
+Protocols using a VDAF MUST ensure that for each input share and aggregation parameter `agg_param`, the preparation phase (including `Vdaf.prep_init`, `Vdaf.prep_next`, and `Vdaf.prep_shares_to_prep`; see {{sec-vdaf-prepare}}) is only called if `Vdaf.is_valid(agg_param, previous_agg_params)` returns True, where